 In managing all aspects of the people experience at an organization, HR professionals (like yourself) have their hands full.
 It can be a struggle to accomplish all of the responsibilities and projects on your plate within the confines of a nine-to-five day.

-While we don’t have a magic wand to make your to-do list shorter, we do have some science-backed tips and hacks to help you get through it faster—and with less stress—than ever before.
+While we don’t have a magic wand to make your to-do list shorter, we do have some science-backed tips and hacks to help you get through the day’s tasks faster—and with less stress—than ever before.

 Bad news multitaskers: you’re not doing your brain any favours.
 Research from Stanford University shows that our brains simply are not wired to focus on more than one string of information at a time.

-And multitasking isn’t just hindering your ability to complete the tasks at hand—it could also lower your IQ in the long term.
+Additionally, multitasking isn’t just hindering your ability to complete the tasks at hand—it could also affect your IQ in the long term.

 “A study at the University of London found that participants who multitasked during cognitive tasks experienced IQ score declines that were similar to what they’d expect if they had smoked marijuana or stayed up all night,” writes Travis Bradberry in Forbes.
 Yikes!

 Do yourself a favour and stop multitasking.
 Close all those tabs on your internet browser and focus on one task at a time — your brain will thank you for it.

 As you work your way through your to-do list, let the selective focus of your brain be your guide.
 It can be hard to switch between verbal, written, and data-analysis tasks, so try to bucket those into chunks throughout your day.
 Get all your phone calls out of the way, then start on your emails, and then give yourself time to switch over to data-brain to finish those administrative duties.